theobald-software/helpcenter.theobald-software.github.io/includes/articles/table/table-delta-mechanism.md

-The following article illustrates the process of delta table extractions using the {{ table }} {{ component }}.
+The following article illustrates the extraction process of the {{ table }} {{ component }}.

-### Table Delta Process
+### Table Extraction Process

-The delta mechanism of Table includes the following processes:
+The extraction mechanism of Table includes the following processes:
 - Lookup process to read SAP metadata for the definition of the Table extraction.
--  watch process to create a database trigger on the source table and to create the corresponding log table in SAP.
+- Configuration of the {{ table }} {{ component }} definition.
-- Synchronize data process to run Table extractions regularly.
+- Execution of the asynchron data loading process.

-The depicted graphic illustrates the processes in both {{ productName }} and in SAP.
+The depicted graphic illustrates the mechanism in both {{ productName }} and in SAP.
 Click the graphic to zoom in.

 [![Delta-Process]][Delta-Process]